Brunei–Muara District: Development

 Seven health centers offering almost free medical care have been constructed by the government as part of a comprehensive healthcare system.
 The Raja Isteri Pengiran Anak Saleha Hospital, a referral hospital, and the Jerudong Park Medical Centre (JPMC), a private hospital, are two of the major facilities.
-Gleneagles JPMC, which is well-known for its specialty cardiac care, is also located in Jerudong.
+Gleneagles JPMC, which is well-known for its speciality cardiac care, is also located in Jerudong.
 In line with Wawasan Brunei 2035, Brunei prioritises free, high-quality education under the SPN21 educational system.
 Along with several private and religious schools that serve a range of educational requirements, the area is home to 64 government elementary schools, 23 secondary schools, and several higher education institutions, including Sultan Sharif Ali Islamic University, Seri Begawan Religious Teachers University College, Universiti Brunei Darussalam and Universiti Teknologi Brunei.

 The Prime Minister's Office, the Ministry of Defence, the Ministry of Finance and Economy, and several more ministries concentrating on different areas including development, health, and education are important government departments.
 Beginning with the first resettlement initiatives in the 1950s, which moved people from Kampung Ayer and other regions to new locations like Bunut and Berakas, the government has a long history of providing housing options created by the National Housing Programme.
 Housing estates had been constructed by the 1960s, and the RPN Lambak Kanan had been founded in the 1970s.
 Since then, a number of housing initiatives have been unveiled, such as the Temporary Occupation-of-Land License (TOL) and the Landless Indigenous Citizens' Housing Scheme (STKRJ).
 To accommodate the expanding demands of the population, the RKN 2007-2012 specifies new housing developments in places like Kampong Salambigar and Kampong Rimba.

 99.9% of Bruneians have access to clean piped water at the conclusion of the RKN 8, up from 99.7% at the end of the RKN 7.
 Along with several service reservoirs in high-density areas like Kampong Rimba, Kampong Lumapas, and Kampong Kilanas, two terminal reservoirs in Brunei–Muara at Kiarong and Lambak Kanan were built to enhance water delivery.
 In order to address the rising demand for water, the RKN 2007–2012 includes additional projects including the construction of new reservoirs at Terunjing and Berakas and the installation of new main pipelines.
 Four power plants are under the management of the Department of Electrical Services, while three more plants are run by Berakas Power Company.
 There are continuing initiatives to combine Brunei's three separate electrical networks and investigate alternate energy sources.
 The electrical system in the nation is 220–240V British standard; anything that requires 110V requires a converter.